shochaso/starlist-app/docs/reports/2025-11-13/PHASE2_2_VALIDATION_REPORT.md

 Because each dispatch is blocked, no artifacts have been generated yet (Success run), no failure notifications could fire, and no concurrency group actually executed.

+Additional context for the Phase 3 observer plus the current run roster is captured in `docs/reports/2025-11-13/PHASE3_AUDIT_SUMMARY.md` and `docs/reports/2025-11-13/_evidence_index.md`; both documents explicitly mention the HTTP 422 response that keeps these workflows from starting.

 ### 1.1 Additional dispatch attempts (explicit path + ref)

 ```bash